 What needs to change?

-Children First Canada is working to combat several myths about what it is like to grow up in Canada.
+Children First Canada is busting myths about what it is like to grow up in Canada.

 Myth #1: Canada is one of the best places for kids to grow up

 While the majority of Canadians believe we are a top 10 country to raise a child, the reality is starkly different.
 The harsh truth is that Canada is far from being a world-leading country for kids to grow up.
-Canada ranks 17th out of 29 affluent nations for children's wellbeing, and we drop to the bottom ranks on key measures such as child poverty and children's health and safety.
+Canada ranks 25th out of 41 affluent nations for children's wellbeing according to UNICEF, and we drop to the bottom ranks on key measures such as child poverty and children's health and safety.

 Myth #2: most kids are just fine